What is a conversion form?

 9. Explain what happens next

-One area many companies forget to pay attention to is what happens after the customer has completed the form.
+Many companies forget to pay attention to what happens after the customer has completed the form.

 Take advantage of your “form sent” success page.